In the News

 The Stop Fentanyl at the Border Act has support from Democrats and Republicans in both chambers.
 But Congress has struggled to pass any border bills in this election year.

-A bipartisan House trio are introducing a bill Thursday aimed at reducing the flow of fentanyl at the U.S.
+A bipartisan House trio are introducing a bill Thursday aimed at reducing the flow of fentanyl at the U.S. southern border.

 WASHINGTON, D.C. — Last week, U.S. Rep. Gabe Vasquez led a group of nine members calling on House leadership to ensure the swift, bipartisan passage of the Fiscal Year 2025 (FY25) National Defense Authorization Act (NDAA).
+Vasquez fought to protect jobs, increase safety and quality of life for service members and ensure New Mexico remains at the forefront of national security.

 WASHINGTON, D.C. — U.S. Senators Martin Heinrich (D-N.M.) and Ben Ray Luján (D-N.M.) and U.S.